Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 >**The telephone net:** A basic example is the telephone network where there each phone(device) is connected through a copper wire (medium) and sends electric signals to other phones (transmission method)

-The following definitions are key concepts we’ll keep on seeing during the networking course.

-> [!NOTE] Protocol:
-> Controls how messages are sent, recieved and transported.

 ## Two different points of view:
 + We can see the internet from a **nuts and bolts** view, focusing on the hardware, protocols, standarts,etc…
 + The internet can also be described from a service view.
 An **infrastructure that provides interfaces to apps**.
 These apps can be: